 Call to schedule a free 15 minute opening discussion.
 One-to-one private training sessions are 90-minutes.

 Do you work for a nonprofit organization?
-Let Compassionate Tampa Bay provide training to help lead your venture and your colleagues out of scarcity and into abundant financial and other resourceful relationships.
-Develop greater confidence in asking for exactly what is needed and training to sustain advancement programs of any scale.
-Take your organization to the next levels of mission, program and financial evolution supported by consultants with more than 20 years of senior nonprofit leadership experience.
+Let Compassionate Tampa Bay provide training to help develop greater confidence in asking for exactly what is needed to sustain programs of scale.
+Take your organization to its next levels of mission evolution supported by more than 20 years of senior nonprofit leadership experience.

-Consulting services are available for large and small nonprofit organizations, providing expertise in board, leadership and resource development.
+Consulting services are available for large and small nonprofit organizations on a sliding scale.